sage-code/eve/manual/control.md

 ready;
 ```

 ## Quest

 The quest is a multi-path value based selector.
-It is used in conjunction with { "if" and "cover" }
+It is used in conjunction with { "if" and "other" }

 **syntax:**